-Operators must determine whether their site's storm water discharge or the construction of best management practices (BMPs) to control such discharges, have potential to affect a property that is either listed or eligible for listing on the National Register of Historic Places (NRHP).
+Operators must determine whether their facility's storm water discharge or the construction of best management practices (BMPs) to control such discharge, have potential to affect a property that is either listed or eligible for listing on the National Register of Historic Places.

-For existing operators who do not need to construct BMPs for permit coverage, a simple visual inspection may be sufficient to determine whether historic properties are affected.
-However, for sites that are new storm water dischargers, and for existing sites that are planning to construct BMPs for permit eligibility, operators shall conduct further inquiry to determine whether historic properties may be affected by the storm water discharge or BMPs to control the discharge.
-In such instances, operators shall first determine whether there are any historic properties or places in the vicinity that are listed on the National Register, or if any are eligible for listing on the register (e.g., they are "eligible for listing").
+For existing dischargers who do not need to construct BMPs for permit coverage, a simple visual inspection may be sufficient to determine whether historic properties are affected.
+However, for facilities that are new storm water dischargers and for existing facilities that are planning to construct BMPs for permit eligibility, operators should conduct further inquiry to determine whether historic properties may be affected by the storm water discharge or BMPs to control the discharge.
+In such instances, operators should first determine whether there are any historic properties or places in the vicinity that are listed on the National Register or if any are eligible for listing on the register (e.g., they are "eligible for listing").

-Due to the large number of entities seeking coverage under this permit and the limited number of personnel available to the State Historic Preservation Officer (SHPO) to respond to inquiries concerning the location of historic properties, it is suggested that operators first access the "NRHP" information listed on the National Park Service's web page at the address listed in this Guidance.
-The address for the Louisiana State Historic Preservation Officer (LSHPO) is also listed in this Guidance.
-For projects that will result in permanent discharges that will need a separate LPDES permit (i.e. individual or sanitary), the LDEQ requires the applicant/operator to submit formal site plans to the SHPO for review.
-Operators may also contact city, parish or other local historical societies for assistance, especially when determining if a place or property is eligible for listing on the register.
+Due to the large number of entities seeking coverage under this permit and the limited number of personnel available to the State Historic Preservation Officer (SHPO) to respond to inquiries concerning the location of historic properties, it is suggested that operators first access the "National Register of Historic Places" information listed on the National Park Service's web page at the address listed in this Guidance.
+The address of the Louisiana State Historic Preservation Officer (LSHPO) is also listed in this Guidance.
+Operators may also contact city, parish, or other local historical societies for assistance, especially when determining if a place or property is eligible for listing on the register.

-As referenced in I.A.4.f of the permit, operators must meet one of the following the permit eligibility criteria for protection of historic properties under this permit:
+As referenced in Part II.C of the permit, operators must meet one the following criteria to be eligible for coverage under this permit:

-(1) If historic properties are not identified in the path of a site's industrial storm water discharge, or where construction activities are planned to install BMPs to control such discharges (e.g., diversion channels or retention ponds), or if historic properties are identified, but it is determined that they will not be affected by the discharge, or construction of BMPs to control the discharge, then the operator has met the permit eligibility criteria under Part I.A.4.f.
+(1) If historic properties are not identified in the path of a facility's industrial storm water discharge or where construction activities are planned to install BMPs to control such discharges (e.g., diversion channels or retention ponds), or if historic properties are identified but it is determined that they will not be affected by the discharge or construction of BMPs to control the discharge, then the operator has met the permit eligibility criteria.

-(2) If historic properties are identified in the path of a site's industrial storm water discharge, or where construction activities are planned for the installation of BMPs to control such discharges, and it is determined that there is the potential to adversely affect the property, the operator can still meet the permit eligibility criteria if he/she obtains and complies with a written agreement with the State Historic Preservation Officer, which outlines measures that the operator will follow to mitigate or prevent those adverse effects.
-The contents of such a written agreement must be included in the site's storm water pollution prevention plan.
+(2) If historic properties are identified in the path of a facility's storm water discharge or where construction activities are planned for the installation of BMPs to control such discharges and it is determined that there is the potential to adversely affect the property, the operator can still meet the permit eligibility criteria if he/she obtains and complies with a written agreement with the SHPO, which outlines measures that the operator will follow to mitigate or prevent those adverse effects.
+The contents of such a written agreement must be included in the facility's storm water pollution prevention plan (SWPPP).

-In situations where an agreement cannot be reached between an operator and the State Historic Preservation Officer, applicants shall contact the Advisory Council on Historic Preservation listed below in this addendum for assistance.
+In situations where an agreement cannot be reached between an operator and the SHPO, the operator should contact the Advisory Council on Historic Preservation (ACHP) listed below in this addendum for assistance.